def670/service-file/README.md

     sudo systemctl stop all.service     <--stops the service sudo systemctl restart all.service  <--restarts the service sudo systemctl disable all.service  <--disables system control of service - will NOT automatically restart when rebooted

+### Notice:
+    when setup this way the node is NOT minable.
+You will need to research several other geth commands.
+Roughly you would add these arguments into your geth startup command:
+    --miner.etherbase "YOUR ADDRESS" --mine
+    Geth has a LOT of options - you can access the list like this: geth --help

 ### Summery
     At this point your node should now start itself when your computer is started.
 With some modifications, this could be used to start any program automatically.